 Working with minimalist care, in a clinic with spartan conditions is not conducive to personal breakthroughs.
 Instead, look for alternative providers with smaller programmes, headcount, and overheads, to strike the right balance.

 Without committing yet, get in touch with at least 3 potential treatment centres and ask about costs and your needs.
 You'll also get some insight here as to how much attention each provider pays and their levels of care.

 Other Ways To Get Help

 Community-Led Support Channels

-Community support is invaluable, at the right stage in the process.
+AA, NA, and the big book groups have millions of followers and attendees, and have been very successful over the years.
 But initially, it's important to get professional help to detox safely, and comfortably.

 Requesting a referral to your local CAT (Community Addictions Team) from your GP normally means being assigned to a local keyworker who will help you keep track of intake, effects it has, etc, but obtaining short-term rehab help via public healthcare, is unlikely.